HadeelDaragmeh158/reading-notes/Class15/README.md

 we can use while loop.
 We cycle through the while loop until we hit a leaf, or until we reach a match with what we’re searching for.
 ![image](https://user-images.githubusercontent.com/97829483/160330309-d31116ff-9cff-4c29-888e-e4044df1ad5c.png)

+## pseudocode
+                    Procedure binary_search
+                       A ← sorted array
+                       n ← size of array
+                       x ← value to be searched

+                       Set lowerBound = 1
+                       Set upperBound = n

+                       while x not found
+                          if upperBound < lowerBound
+                             EXIT: x does not exists.

+                          set midPoint = lowerBound + ( upperBound - lowerBound ) / 2

+                          if A[midPoint] < x
+                             set lowerBound = midPoint + 1

+                          if A[midPoint] > x
+                             set upperBound = midPoint - 1

+                          if A[midPoint] = x
+                             EXIT: x found at location midPoint
+                       end while

+                    end procedure

 ### Bid o
 - Insertion: O(n).